* Ex-Goldman director denies tipping Rajaratnam

 At the start of Monday’s proceedings, Rakoff angrily demanded that a defense lawyer quickly tell him who the next witness was.
 Rakoff has frequently shown impatience with the pace of the trial, which began on May 21 and had been scheduled to run three weeks.
 It is now in its fourth week.

-The judge also said that for Tuesday’s closing arguments, he would limit each side to three hours “to address jurors and the remaining portions should be addressed to the sidewalk.”
+The judge also said that he would limit closing arguments, for each side to three hours “to address jurors and the remaining portions should be addressed to the sidewalk.”

 The case is USA v Gupta, U.S. District Court for the Southern District of New York, No. 11-907.